Walk with us

 Wednesday, 9 September (Short) MIKE GUNN 07724 155847 michaelgunn65@gmail.com

-PLUMLEY CIRCULAR WALK 7 MILES, details to follow Train from Manchester Piccadilly at 10:10 Altrincham 10:36 arriving PLUMLEY at 10:57 WA16 9RU
+PLUMLEY CIRCULAR WALK 7 MILES, A flat walk in the Cheshire countryside on field paths and quite country lanes.
+We will frequently cross the Peover Eye and pass Holford Hall with a final stop at the Golden Pheasant for refreshments.
+Train from Manchester Piccadilly at 10:10 Altrincham 10:36 arriving PLUMLEY at 10:57 WA16 9RU

 WALK DETAILS TO FOLLOW